propellerlabsio/meteor-ui5-website/README.md

 ## Deploying

 ### Build Component-preload.js
 This file will speed up access to the website when it exists in the `public/webapp` folder.
-Note: this file is not desirable for development and should:
+Note: this file is not desirable while developing and should be:

-1. never been added to any commit, and
+1. deleted in your developent branch while you are developing, and
-2. deleted immediately after deployment if you continue to develop in the same branch.
+1. rebuilt using the below grunt task prior to deploying.

-A grunt task used to automatically create this file.
-From the project folder:
+To automatically create this file with grunt, run the following commands from the project root folder:

 1. `npm install`
 2. `npm run-script build`.